 At a price of well over $15,000 per night, you’ll have to be as successful as Paltrow to look for yourself, though for that you’ll get your own on-call personal butler, valet and chauffeur as well as a wraparound terrace overlooking one of Mayfair’s most prestigious streets and clever touches like original artwork and marble feature fireplace.

-You’ll find a replica of its staircase on New York’s Madison Avenue
+a replica of its staircase on New York’s Madison Avenue

 Gwyneth Paltrow wasn’t the only one to imitate The Connaught.
 Almost fifty years ago, Ralph Lauren clapped eyes on the impressive staircase that leads upstairs from the lobby.
 Rich dark teak inlaid with gold leaf, it has a timeless feel that oozes history from every tread and every banister.
 Lauren returned to New York to install a replica of the staircase in his flagship Madison Avenue store.
-It lacks the golden
+It lacks the golden lustre of the original, but with gilt framed paintings hung beside it and an enviable shine on the grain of the wood, the staircase bears more than a passing resemblance to its London counterpart.
+The carpets are different, however.
+Interestingly, the red border of the hotel’s stair carpet resembles that found on the stairs of Buckingham Palace, proving that they themselves aren’t averse to a spot of flattery.

-A garden to rival the Queen’s?
+A garden to

 While The Apartment is undoubtedly the star of the suites, others are also captivating.
 A private elevator takes guests to the Terrace Suite.
 It has, as its name suggests, a wonderful terrace, complete with garden landscaped by Tom Stuart-Smith.
 He’s won gold at the Chelsea Flower Show no less than eight times, and best in show three times – no mean feat given the calibre of entries at this prestigious event.

-A two hundred year history
+hundred year history

 Two townhouses in Charles Street, the property of the wealthy Duke of Westminster, were combined to form the new hotel, known to Londoners as The Coburg.
 By the end of the 19th century, the Duke of Westminster was keen to redevelop the area.
 At the hotel, more space was required and so the owners of The Coburg closed up to rebuild the place into something bigger and better than before.
 In 1897, five years on, it opened to become the jewel of Carlos Place, a few minutes’ walk from Albemarle Street.
 One of the initial terms that was agreed was that there shouldn’t be a bar, for fear that the Coburg might “become a large public house instead of a quiet hotel”.
 Fortunately, such conditions don’t affect the hotel in its present incarnation.
 The hotel’s exterior was relatively simple, brick built structure, but it was, and still is, the interior that has the wow factor.
 A series of lavish reception rooms and spacious suites ensured that this was to be a luxury hotel from the outset.